All About Drawings

 An evergreen tree retains some or all of its leaves throughout the year.

-This is a balsam fir, also a needleleaf evergreen.
-The ground under these firs is just littered with pine needles.
+This drawing is of a balsam fir, also a needleleaf evergreen.
+The ground underneath these firs is just littered with pine needles.
+A few random pencil strokes easily depicts the fallout on the ground.

 Evergreen trees are also known as softwood.